 Wagner has come under intense scrutiny after widespread reports that roughly 100 of its mercenaries were killed in a clash with U.S. forces.

-This week, after strenuous denials, Russia’s foreign ministry finally admitted that “several dozen” Russian citizens were killed, but insisted none were Russian soldiers.
+This week, after strenuous denials, Russia’s foreign ministry finally admitted that “several dozen” Russian citizens were killed, but it insisted none were Russian soldiers.

 “There are Russian citizens in Syria, who went there by their own free will for a variety of purposes,” the ministry said in a statement.